Standard

 What does good data look like?

 Carob is about fixing existing data so that it can be used.
 This is can be a very difficult process, and sometimes it simply cannot be done.
 We hope that over time, this problem will go away as raw data will become more standardized.
-Here are some guidelines for creating usable datasets.
+Here are some (brief, preliminary) guidelines for creating usable datasets.

 Use either multiple .csv files or a single excel file.
 Avoid other file formats that are specific to particular software (e.g. Stata or R).
 Each table (csv file or excel sheet) should be a simple rectangle where each column is a single variable, and each row an observation (case), and each cell a single measurement or treatment (see Wickham’s description of “tidy data” .